 The free, online program, developed in collaboration with NASA, the University of Washington and the Museum of Flight, focuses on earth and space sciences and the history and future of NASA space exploration.
 Students who successfully complete the online portion are invited to a six-day summer residency at the MLC, where students have the opportunity to learn about Montana’s growing aerospace industry through behind-the-scenes aerospace company tours.
 Regional STEM experts offer engaging presentations and networking opportunities for participants.

 “As society continues to challenge what’s possible and reach new frontiers, there has never been a better time to pursue a future in STEM,” said Bryan Dougherty, Dean of Enrollment at Embry-Riddle Prescott.
 “This next generation of aerospace professionals has limitless potential, and we are thrilled to collaborate with Montana Aerospace Scholars to provide the expertise and enriching educational experiences to help them harness that potential.”

 Scholarship candidates are selected based on successful completion of the Montana Aerospace Scholars program, their academic records, standardized test scores, GPA, class placement, co-curricular and leadership activities, community service and an essay.

-Applications are available online and are due Friday, April 1.
+Applications are available online and are due by April 1.

 The Montana Learning Center at Canyon Ferry Lake offers youth summer camps in a variety of STEM fields, teacher learning opportunities, and the region’s premier astronomy program, featuring the largest public-use telescope in Montana.
 Montana Learning Center and Montana State University partner to facilitate NASA’s Northwest Earth & Space Science Pathways in Montana, an outreach effort to strengthen aerospace education and outreach.
 The Center boasts a picturesque lakeside setting, which is ideal for exploring Montana’s geology and night sky.